 - Cook till the prawns along with onion cooked properly after adding salt.

-- Now switch the flame off and give the fried prawn a rest of at least 15 minutes to cool it down properly.
+- Now switch the flame off and give the fried prawn a rest of at least 15 minutes.

 - Instead of mixer grinder, traditional "Shil Nora" or Shil Batta" can also be used.

-- You can serve the Shutki Chingri Bhorta or Dried Prawn Paste as it is with rice
+- You can serve the Shutki Chingri Bhorta or Dried Prawn Paste as it is with rice.
+Else

-- Or can make small balls out of the paste like I did and serve with steamed rice with a side of green chili and a piece of lemon.
+- Serve it with steamed rice with a side of green chili and a piece of lemon.